 j.
 Approximately how many people would the completed project displace?

 k.
 Proposed measures to avoid or reduce displacement impacts, if any:

 l.
 Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any:

 m.
-Proposed measures to ensure the proposal is compatible with nearby agricultural and forest lands of long-term commercial significance, if any:
+Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any:

 a.
 Approximately how many units would be provided, if any?
 Indicate whether high, middle, or low-income housing.